I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ne-d3dumddi-d3dddi_multiplane_overlay_ycbcr_flags.md

 ## -remarks
-For more info on how YUV ranges are defined and converted, see <a href="display.yuv_format_ranges">YUV format ranges in Windows 8.1</a>.
+For more info on how YUV ranges are defined and converted, see <a href="https://msdn.microsoft.com/D76FFB8C-CA42-446E-826F-52982B1849E5">YUV format ranges in Windows 8.1</a>.

 ## -requirements